palantir/conjure/readme.md

 for other error definitions with the same namespace.
 Instead of having each error definition define its own package, the default package name is used for all error definitions.

-The type alias and namespace should be in `UpperCamelCase`, whereas error code should be in `UPPER_UNDERSCORE_CASE`.
+The type alias and namespace are required to be in `UpperCamelCase`, whereas error code is required to be in `UPPER_UNDERSCORE_CASE`.

 Error definition could optionally have two argument lists, `safe-args` and `unsafe-args`.